 I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-One of the older but still very successful home laser tag sets currently on the market is the Nerf Lazer Tag Phoenix LTX Tagger 2-pack.
+One of the oldest and also most successful home laser tag sets ever made is the Nerf Lazer Tag Phoenix LTX Tagger 2-pack.

-In this review I am walking through the main features of this popular set and reveal what I like and don’t like about it.
+In this review, I am going to walk you through the main features of this popular set and reveal what I like and don’t like about it.

 The Nerf Lazer Tag brand was originally created by American toy company Worlds of Wonder.
 In 1990, when Worlds of Wonder ceased operations, the Lazer Tag brand was acquired by product invention company Shoot the Moon, and later licensed to toy manufacturer Tiger Electronics.

 In 1998, Tiger Electronics was acquired by Hasbro (owner of the Nerf brand), and as a result, the Lazer Tag brand became part of the Nerf line of products.